Contemplating purchasing a home in West Palm Beach? J. Briann Realty Group, Inc. can help.

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) of your closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of taking your loan application.

-This estimate is formed from the loan amount, and RESPA requirements mandate that it has to contain all closing costs and fall within a tight range of accuracy.
-I'll examine the estimate and let you know if everything looks adequate.
+The estimate is formed from the loan amount.
+RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy, and I'll examine the estimate and let you know if everything looks all right.

-Then we'll close on your house.
-This should occur at a title company or escrow office and will most likely be a smooth and stress-free occurrence.
+Then we'll close on your home.
+This will likely happen at a title company or escrow office and will most often be a smooth and relaxed occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at 561-688-1316 or e-mail me at .
+And if you have any questions, just call me at 561-688-1316 or e-mail me at .